theodi/octopub/README.md

 ODC_USERNAME=
 ```

-## Setting up the required environment variables
+### Setting up the required environment variables

-### Github setup
+#### Github setup

 Create a github application

 1. Log in to github and go to ```settings```
 2. Click on ```OAuth applications``` in the ```Developer settings``` section
-3. Create a new OAuth application with a unique name, you can use http://octopub.io for the hompage.
+3. Create a new OAuth application with a unique name, you can use http://octopub.io for the homepage.
 For the callback URL use your local dev machine's address, i.e. http://octopub.dev

 Once created, you can use the client ID and client secret in your ```.env``` file as follows: